ramapriyan912001/tp/docs/UserGuide.md

 Format: `groups`

+* When you use this command, you will be brought to the groups page if you are currently viewing a different page.

 #### 3.2.2.
 Creating a travel group: ```creategroup```
 Creates a group of people of your choice from AWE.
 Adds you as a member of the group by default.